jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 Installing Eclipse and the Rational Team Concert plug-in
 --------------------------------------------------------

-1. Rational Team Concert requires Eclipse 4.2.2.
-If you don't have Eclipse 4.2.2, download and install [Eclipse 4.2.2](http://www.eclipse.org/downloads/packages/release/juno/sr2) from Eclipse.org.
+1. Rational Team Concert requires Eclipse 4.3.2.
+If you don't have Eclipse 4.3.2, download and install [Eclipse 4.2.2](http://www.eclipse.org/downloads/packages/release/juno/sr2) from Eclipse.org.
-2. In Eclipse, go to **Help > Install New Software...**
+2. In Eclipse, go to **Help > Install New Software**
 3. In the **Install** window, complete the following steps:
-  * In the **Work with** field, enter `https://jazz.net/downloads/rational-team-concert/4.0.6/4.0.6/p2`
+  * In the **Work with** field, enter `https://jazz.net/downloads/rational-team-concert/5.0/5.0/p2`
   * Press **Enter** to load the contents of the update site.
   * Select the **Rational Team Concert Client Feature** check box.
   * Select the **Group items by category** check box